dimisari/lambda-cases/README.md

 make
 ```
 creates "test_outputs" directory where
+- test_outputs/compiled_progs:
-- test_outputs/compiled_progs: contains the compiled executables of all
+<br /> contains the compiled executables of all "test_inputs/programs"
+- test_outputs/programs:
+<br /> contains the Haskell translation of all
 "test_inputs/programs"
-- test_outputs/programs: contains the Haskell translation of all
-"test_inputs/programs"
+- test_outputs/grammar_rules:
-- test_outputs/grammar_rules: contains the Haskell translation of various
+<br /> contains the Haskell translation of various
 examples for each grammar rule from "test_inputs/grammar_rules"

 also create "grules" executable that is run for "test_outputs/grammar_rules"